 ABOUT

-Wheelsheals was founded in 2014 by Elliot Barrington, who is coaching and inspiring people based on personal and professional experiences.
+Welcome to Wheelsheals, a transformative counselling service that was founded in 2014 by Ian Elliot Barrington.
+Our mission is to coach and inspire individuals based on personal and professional experiences.

-We specialize in helping you overcome traumatic events such as accidents, loss of loved ones, bad habits, depression, anxiety, infidelity, anger issues, and any other life-related problems.
+Our services are equipped to help individuals overcome a wide range of traumatic events, such as accidents, loss of loved ones, bad habits, depression, anxiety, infidelity, anger issues, and other life-related problems.
+At Wheelsheals, we create an empathetic and supportive environment that facilitates the healing process.

 WheelsHeals?
 One day after an on-water training session at Cambridge Rowing Club, accompanied by my wife by my side while making our way through the park.